 The Knocker slumped against the tankard, his rump forging a trail through the condensation as he slid with a plop to the table.
 He was grinning like a blooming idiot.

-*Set ‘em up, and keep ‘em coming!*
+*Set ‘em up, and keep ‘em coming!* he bellowed.

-Rogue grinned back. *You got a name, mite?*
+Rogue grinned. *You got a name, mite?*

 *I ain’t that drunk, Doorknob.*